IN THIS ARTICLE

 On the other hand, business analytics involves reviewing data-driven information to make business decisions.
 You can say that business analytics is driven by data analytics.

 But is business analytics hard?
-It’s not as technical as data analytics, but it does require strong communicating, problem-solving, and critical thinking skills to choose the right strategies and make the best decisions to reach your business goals.
+It’s not as technical as data analytics, but it does require strong communication, problem-solving, and critical thinking skills to choose the right strategies and make the best decisions to reach your business goals.

 Unlike data analytics, a career in business analytics may require a business-related degree.